manxing-du/Know-your-enemies/README.md

 ## Datasets
 * `iPinYou`.
 We removed the feature `IP` and `advertiser` in the feature list in file `make-ipinyou-data/python/mkyzx.py`.
-Please replace the `mkyzx.py` file in the original `make-ipinyou-data/python/` with the one provided by us and followed the same data-preprocess procedure on [this page](https://github.com/wnzhang/make-ipinyou-data).
+Please replace the `mkyzx.py` file in the original `make-ipinyou-data/python/` with the one provided by us, which is in the `data/make-ipinyou-you-data/python/` folder.
+Then follow the same data-preprocess procedure on [this page](https://github.com/wnzhang/make-ipinyou-data).

 ### Prepare the dataset
 * Prepare `iPinYou` dataset as described [here](https://github.com/wnzhang/make-ipinyou-data) and put `make-ipinyou-data` folder in the same parent folder as `anonymous-submission` project.